 This chart collection uses the Bureau of Labor Statistics’ Current Employment Statistics (CES) and Job Openings and Labor Turnover Survey (JOLTS) data to analyze how jobs and wages in the healthcare industry have recovered compared to the non-healthcare sectors, and how this recovery is distributed across healthcare providers.

 Unlike during past recessions, health employment fell drastically in early 2020

 In the past, health sector jobs have been relatively recession-proof.
-During the Great Recession (from December 2007 through June 2009), for example, health sector employment continued to increase – from 13.1 million in December 2007 to 13.4 million in December 2008, and then 13.7 million in December 2009 – even as most other sectors saw significant declines.
+During the Great Recession (from December 2007 through June 2009) for example, health sector employment continued to increase – from 13.1 million in December 2007 to 13.4 million in December 2008, and then 13.7 million in December 2009 – even as most other sectors saw significant declines.

-Nursing home and elderly care employment remain below February 2020 levels
+Skilled nursing care and elderly care employment remain below February 2020 levels

 Job openings in the health sector, like the rest of the economy, are higher than pre-pandemic levels

 The Job Opportunity & Labor Turnover Survey (JOLTS) does not differentiate between healthcare and social assistance positions in monthly data, but it does show that the combined number of health and social assistance job openings have increased since April 2020, hitting a record high in 2022.
 Even after a decline at the end of 2022, job openings in healthcare and social assistance are more than 50% higher than before the pandemic.

 Health & social assistance job quits are at an all-time high